Union of the Russian People: National minorities

-The Union of the Russian People called for the 'restoration of the popular autocracy', a concept they believed had existed before Russia had been taken over by 'intellectuals and Jews'.
+The Union was the leading exponent of antisemitism in the wake of the 1905 Revolution.
+Its leaders opposed what they saw as economic domination of the Orthodox majority by Jews, and some of them went as far as to propose the resettlement of all Jews to Palestine.
 Antisemitism was brought into the URP by what became the organisation's ideological core, chairman Alexander Dubrovin, Vladimir Purishkevich, Pavel Krushevan, Pavel Bulatsel and some other 'radical temperament anti-Semitic rabble- rousers', who had seceded from the Russian Assembly.
 The methods of the Union were not what the Russian Assembly considered proper conduct.
-Save lawyer and journalist Bulatsel, another leading intellectual of the URP was B. V. Nikolsky, privatdozent (senior lecturer) at Petersburg University.